Welcome to Wickham History Society

 Previous Meetings:

-The report for January’s presentation ‘Put that light out!’: The Searchlight Girls of WW2 by Imogen Corrigan will be available shortly.
+The report for January’s presentation ‘Put that light out!’: The Searchlight Girls of WW2 by Imogen Corrigan is available here.

-1216 and all that – The real story of the Magna Carta– a talk by Dr Nick Barratt via Zoom.
+The report for will be available shortly for February’s talk 1216 and all that – The real story of the Magna Carta by Nick Barratt.

 Details of the 2025 Spring Programme can be found here.